 A simple and versatile floor lamp.

 Part of Vipp collection, this Floor Reading Lamp fits into modern living spaces perfectly.
-An adjustable arm allows the user to focus the light for reading, while the perforated steel shade and matte glass help to create a soft, diffused light.
-This modern floor lamp has a slender silhouette and versatile black finish.
+An adjustable arm allows the user to focus the reading, while the perforated steel shade and matte glass help to create a soft, diffused glow.
+This floor lamp has a slender silhouette and versatile black finish.
 Internally routed, the braided power cord keeps the clean aesthetics of the lamp intact.
 Crafted from powder-coated aluminum and steel, stainless steel, glass, and silicone, this minimalist floor lamp is as durable as it is stylish.
 Plus, with a suitable light bulb and switch, this product is also dimmable.

 AJ Floor Lamp

 One of the most iconic modern floor lamps you can buy, the AJ series was created by renowned architect and designer Arne Jacobsen in 1960 for the SAS Royal Hotel in Copenhagen.
 Made by Louis Poulsen, the AJ Floor Lamp version features a larger size compared to the original table light but has the same instantly recognizable shade.
-The adjustable design provides an easy way to direct the light to a reading spot on a sofa or to the rest of the living room.
+The flexible design provides an easy way to direct the light to a reading spot on a sofa or to the rest of the room.
 Made from die cast zinc, steel, and spun steel, the AJ Floor Lamp comes in a wide range of colors.

 A refined floor lamp made with marble.

-Stylish design and high-end materials make Captain Flint one of the best floor lamps modern style lovers will appreciate.
+Stylish design and high-end materials make Captain Flint one of the best floor lamps lovers of minimalism will appreciate.
 Designed by Michael Anastassiades, this lamp feature a brushed brass stem and spinning cone with a golden color as well as a white Carrara marble base.
 The opal photoengraved PC diffuser softens the light, while the adjustable design allows the user to direct the light as needed.
-Finally, a foot dimmer switch offers an easy way to turn this modern lamp on and off or to adjust the light intensity from 10% to 100%.
+Finally, a foot switch with a dimming feature offers an easy way to turn this minimalist floor lamp on and off or to adjust the light intensity from 10% to 100%.
 While we love this golden brass/white marble version, Captain Flint also comes in painted anthracite steel and black Marquina marble.

 Floor Lamp A808